 \begin{definition} A $\Q$-valued pairing $\langle -, - \rangle_E$ of a Lie coalgebra $(E,\,\cobr{\cdot}\;)$ with the Malcev Lie algebra $\Mal G$ is a {\bf Lie pairing} if

 where on the left $E^{\otimes 2}$ pairs with $\Mal{G}^{\otimes 2}$ by $\langle \alpha\otimes \beta , a\otimes b\rangle_E = \langle \alpha,a\rangle_E \cdot \langle \beta,b\rangle_E$.

-Such a pairing is {\bf universal} if for any other Lie pairing $\langle -, - \rangle_{E'}$ there exists a unique homomorphism $\varphi : E' \to E$ of Lie coalgebras such that
+Such a pairing is {\bf universal} if, for any other Lie pairing $\langle -, - \rangle_{E'}$, there exists a unique homomorphism $\varphi : E' \to E$ of Lie coalgebras such that

-A Lie coalgebra equipped with a universal Lie pairing with $G$ is called the {\bf Lie dual} of $G$.
+A Lie coalgebra equipped with a universal Lie pairing with $\Mal G$ is called the {\bf Lie dual} of $G$.
 It is unique up to unique isomorphism. \end{definition}

 Lie pairings extend the notion of homomorphisms from $G$ to the rational numbers.
-If $\tau\in E$ satisfies $\cobr{\tau}=0$ then the pairing with $\tau$ automatically vanishes on all commutators in $\Mal{G}$.
-It follows that
+Indeed, if $\tau\in E$ satisfies $\cobr{\tau}=0$ then the pairing with $\tau$ automatically vanishes on all commutators in $\Mal{G}$.
+Thus

 so the Lie pairing with $\tau$ defines a rational functional on the abelianization of $G$.
 The kernel of the cobracket of a Lie coalgebra is called the {weight one subspace} (see Proposition~\ref{cofree conilpotent}).
-So by Equation~(\ref{wtzeropairing}) a Lie pairing restricts to a bilinear pairing between the weight one subspace and the abelianization of $G$.
-In other words, a Lie pairing naturally extends homomorphisms from $G$ to $\Q$, and as we show below, the Lie dual of $G$ must have weight one subspace canonically isomorphic to $G^\# := \Hom_{Grp}(G, \Q)$.
+By Equation~(\ref{wtzeropairing}), a Lie pairing restricts to a bilinear pairing between the weight one subspace of $E$ and the abelianization of $G$.
+In other words, a Lie pairing naturally extends homomorphisms $G\to \Q$, and as we show below, the Lie dual of $G$ has weight one subspace canonically isomorphic to $G^\# := \Hom_{Grp}(G, \Q)$.

 When $G^\#$ is finite dimensional, a universal Lie pairing on $E$ defines an isomorphism of Lie algebras $E^\# \cong \Mal G$.
 But when $G^\#$ is infinite dimensional, the Lie dual is distinct from the standard linear dual of $\Mal{G}$, which is no longer in general a Lie coalgebra, since the putative cobracket could have image involving infinite sums.